-You’re cleaning out your childhood bedroom, your parent’s attic, or your grandparent’s basement and you stumble upon a box of old vinyl records.
+You’re cleaning out your childhood bedroom, your parent’s attic, or your grandparent’s basement and you stumble upon an old lp record player & a box of old vinyl records.
 Lying beneath the dust of decades gone by could be thousands of dollars worth of records waiting to be proudly displayed or sold to the highest bidder.
 Read on to discover some of the most prized vinyl records to keep your eye out for.

 The rarest vinyl record is the 10-inch disk spinning at 78 RPM (rotations per minute).
 Many older records were published in this format.
 If you’re not looking to collect records that were pressed before the mid-1950s, you won’t have to worry about the 10-inch.
 That being said, keep in mind that the older records are harder to come by and could fetch top dollar at auction.

 Everyone has their own musical style and sentimental thoughts attached to one genre or another.
 Some of the most expensive records on the market today may not be worth much to someone who has a negative association with the album, or who may not have even heard of the band.
 However, some records, due to their overall popularity and the number of disks pressed, are widely agreed to be the most valuable vinyl records in existence.

 Here are the top 5 most prized vinyl records on the planet: